-SLICO GRAMMAR SCHOOL

 SCHOOL COVID CHANGES

 This year has been like no other

-RETIREMENTS

-This year Sligo Grammar School saw four retirements
+RETIREMENTS This year Sligo Grammar School saw four retirements

-STUDENT VOICE

-۲

-Students talk about BLM movement and Mental Health
+STUDEN VOICE Students talk about BLM movement and Mental Health

-۲

-finishedmag1.indd 1

-۲

-.

-CORONAVIRUS

-۲

 COVID-19 CHANGES

-This school year is guaranteed to be a vear like no other, with COVID-19 there has been a myriad of substantial changes within Sligo Grammar School.
+This school year is guaranteed to be a year like no other, with COVID-19 there has been a myriad of substantial changes within Sligo Grammar School.
 While some of these changes may be trying, they are implemented to help in dealing with COVID-19.
 Wearing masks has proven to be one of the more challenging parts of this new school year both for students and teachers.
 From speaking to some teachers we discovered that being able to properly communicate with students has been particularly challenging, especially for the language teachers.
 Having teachers move from classroom to classroom instead of the students doing so, is strange for both students and teachers.
 Some teachers interviewed said they find the seating plans used for contact tracing useful for remembering students' names, while others find it difficult from a disciplinary perspective.
 One of the new changes which is reasonably easy to manage is the new one-way system, aside from the fact that sometimes it may take longer to get from one place to another.
 Some more of the changes we have had to get used to in the school include the classrom windows being left open for ventilation, sanitising our hands and desks after class, shorter lunch breaks and an earlier finish to the school day.
 With all of these new adjustments in motion, it's inevitable a few students or staff might forget some of the new requirements, but it's important that we do our best.
 What matters is that we as a whole unit, work together to overcome the COVID challenges and keep each other safe.

-VIRTUAL OPEN DAY This year Sligo Grammar School decided to do something alternative for our Annual Open Day.
+VIRTUAL OPEN DAY

+This year Sligo Grammar School decided to do something alternative for our Annual Open Day.
 Open day is an important day for incoming students and their parents.
 Traditionally on this day, sixth class pupils and their families visit the school to see what's on offer.
 This year, in order to comply with COVID guidelines, Sligo Grammar School presented the tour online as a virtual guided tour of the school.
 The virtual open day was a huge success and we look forward to welcoming the new students next year!
 The video is available to watch on the school website and on our Facebook page.
 There was a lot of work to be done during the Summer in the Boarding Houses in order to prepare them for the return to school.
-Alan and Harry had to tear down walls in order to make extra room for the students They had to section the dormitories into pods so that only small groups of students were living in the same areas.
+Alan, Michael and Harry had to tear down walls in order to make extra room for the students They had to section the dormitories into pods so that only small groups of students were living in the same areas.
 This meant that Alan, Harry and Michael had to paint the interiors of the dorms and move the furniture and fittings into new positions.
-Boarders dinner time must be restricted
+Boarders lunch time must be restricted as well to so that there are two different time slots.
+This is so that they won't be mixing with others outside their pods.